 Best Traditional Champagne Brunch Restaurants in northern NJ

 When people ask me where to go for Brunch in the area, Moonshine is usually my first suggestion for best all-around brunch performance.
 Their two-course, mix-and match brunch menu features my favorite items from the full menu, including the Country Salad with Frisée, duck cracklings, and a sunny side up duck egg.
 They offer all the trendy Brunch items you are looking for — Avocado Toast, Ricotta Doughnuts, Nutella Crepes, Duck and Waffles.
 At $20 for two courses or $30 with three brunch cocktails (mimosas, sangrias, bellinis), it is a good value.
+The full length windows, open in nice weather, give you that outdoor feel without being in the middle of the sidewalk.
 You can read my full review of Moonshine here.

 photo by jenn kosar